 You don’t have to buy an expensive computer and overpriced monitors to make extraordinary music.
 You need to make sure that you have a laptop or desktop that allows you to record music and save all your data in one place.
 Just make sure that your computer has a solid audio interface that will allow you to connect all your instruments and equipment together.
 You will also need to buy software to help you record your music smoothly, and if you can’t find an affordable monitor that suits your needs, then you can always go for a used item.
+Another option is to buy a vinyl player.
+Although it’s old school, it’s among the best music players and produces quality music.
 On the other hand, high-end headphones will allow you to listen to your music clearly and without distractions.
 Even though it’s better for you to hear the mixing of a song through the speakers, fancy headphones will definitely get the job done easily as well.

 A Microphone and Musical Instruments